Extra Supplies for Chalk Couture Projects

 I know that with the pandemic that disinfectant wipes are hard to find.
 I refer to them as unicorns now.
 So, if you are having trouble finding them, know that water and a small microfiber cloth also works well.

 These were one little item that came in really handy.
 As you are making your project, you’ll find little areas that may need to be touched up.
-A cotton swab dipped in water could be used to wipe away paste smudges.
+A cotton swab dipped in water (but not too much water so that it puddles.
+Blot it on your paper towel before using) could be used to wipe away paste smudges.

 Board erasers are my new secret sauce!
 I’m not kidding!
 When it comes to taking paste projects off your surface, a board eraser saves the day!
 Here’s how you use it.